togiberlin/algorithmic_challenges/README.md

 - Grammar
 - Style

-*Note: Unfortunately, Coderbyte doesn't stick to Ruby's snake_case convention.
-You will see mixed usage of camelCase and snake_case.*

 ## How to Practice Programming Language Fluency
 - Solve all easy problems.
 When stuck, look stuff up.
 - Review your solutions and refactor them.